stratpoint-daniel-eullo/kafka-training/docs/training/day01-foundation.md

 **Both tracks cover the same Kafka concepts** - choose based on your role and goals.

-See [LEARNING-PATHS.md](../../LEARNING-PATHS.md) for detailed comparison.
+See [Track Selection Guide](../getting-started/track-selection.md) for detailed comparison.

 ## Next Steps